Categories

 To take photos of fireworks, you’re going to want to take long exposure photos.
 Long exposure photography is a technique that involves capturing a single image over an extended period of time.
 I.e. the shutter is open for longer.
 To do this, you need a camera and a tripod.
 A remote shutter is also very useful, to avoid small movements when taking the photo.

 When you set up your tripod, don’t pull the centre column up all the way – make sure there is a little hanging below.
-This increases the stability for your camera and helps your photos stay crisp.
+This increases the stability for your camera and helps your photos stay sharp.

 Grands Feux Fireworks Photos Checklist